 BackTable / ENT / Article

 Sinusitis is a condition that refers to the swelling of the sinuses and usually causes the growth of nasal polyps.
-In general, medical treatments for sinusitis and nasal polyps should be explored before nasal polyps surgery.
+Corticosteroid nasal sprays (Flonase & Budesonide), oral corticosteroids (Prednisone), and Dupixent (biologic) should be explored as sinusitis and nasal polyps medications before removing nasal polyps.
 Dr. Patricia Loftus explains her approach to medical treatments for sinusitis and nasal polyp removal on the BackTable ENT Podcast.

 We’ve provided the highlight reel in this article, but you can listen to the full podcast below.